joet-dev/joet-dev/README.md

 **`Computer Science - Minoring in Cyber Security`**

 ### 🌱 I’m currently learning:
 - The *Django* web framework (along with sharpening my *Python* and *SQLite* skills).
-This is a recreation of my portfolio, utilizing most of the HTML and CSS from my old AWS website implementation.
-I'm not a huge fan as it seems to have limited customizability... but that is probably just my lack of skill.
+This is a recreation of my portfolio website, utilizing most of the HTML and CSS from my old AWS website implementation.
+I'm not a huge fan of Django so far as it seems to have limited customizability... but I'm sure that's just my lack of skill.
 Visit the repository @ [joet-dev/django-website](https://github.com/joet-dev/django-website)
 - How to play competitive soccer.
 - The fingerstyle guitar cover for Jocelyn Flores by XXXTentacion & Clair de Lune by Debussy.